tensorlayer/TensorLayer/docs/modules/layers.rst

   loss, _ = sess.run([cost, train_op], feed_dict=feed_dict)
   feed_dict.update( network.all_drop )

-For evaluating and testing, disable all dropout layers as follow.
+In case for evaluating and testing, you can disable all dropout layers as follow.

 .. code-block:: python